Bennyonye/alx-backend-javascript/0x01-ES6_promise/README.md

-# 0x02.
-ES6 Classes
+# 0x01.
+ES6 Promises

 ## Description
-This project explores the concept of classes in JavaScript, a key feature introduced in ES6 (ECMAScript 2015).
-It delves into object-oriented programming (OOP) principles, providing practical examples and exercises to help you understand how to define classes, add methods, and extend them.
-You will also learn about metaprogramming and the use of symbols.
+This project focuses on using **Promises** in JavaScript, which are a key feature introduced in ES6 (ECMAScript 2015) for handling asynchronous operations.
+You will learn how to create, manage, and use promises effectively in your JavaScript applications, including using the `then`, `catch`, and `resolve` methods.
+Additionally, you will gain familiarity with `async` functions, the `await` operator, and handling errors with `throw` and `try-catch` blocks.

 ## Learning Objectives
-By the end of this project, you should be able to explain and implement the following concepts without external references:
+By the end of this project, you should be able to explain and demonstrate the following concepts:

+- What Promises are, how they work, and why they are used.
+- How to use the `then`, `resolve`, and `catch` methods with Promises.
+- How to use each method of the Promise object.
+- How to use the `await` operator and `async` functions.
-- How to define a class in JavaScript
+- How to handle errors using `throw` and `try-catch` blocks.
-- Adding methods to a class
-- Creating static methods for a class
-- Extending a class from another class
-- Understanding metaprogramming and symbols in JavaScript

 ## Project Requirements
-The following conditions must be met to run the project:
+To complete and run the project, the following requirements must be met:

-- All files will be executed on **Ubuntu 18.04 LTS** using **NodeJS 12.11.x**
+- All files will be executed on **Ubuntu 18.04 LTS** using **NodeJS 12.11.x**.
-- Preferred editors: `vi`, `vim`, `emacs`, `Visual Studio Code`
+- Allowed editors: `vi`, `vim`, `emacs`, `Visual Studio Code`.
-- All files should end with a new line
+- All files should end with a new line.
+- A `README.md` file is mandatory at the root of the project folder.
-- Use the `.js` extension for all JavaScript files
+- Use the `.js` extension for all JavaScript files.
-- Testing will be done using **Jest** and the command `npm run test`
+- Your code will be tested using **Jest** with the command `npm run test`.
-- Linting will be done using **ESLint**
+- Your code will be verified against lint rules using **ESLint**.
-- Your code should pass all tests and lint checks; run `npm run full-test` to verify
+- All functions must be exported.

 ## Project Setup
 ### 1. Install NodeJS 12.11.x